 Vero Beach is a medium-sized coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Florida.
 With a population of 16,919 people and 23 constituent neighborhoods, Vero Beach is the 151st largest community in Florida.

 Unlike some cities, Vero Beach isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Vero Beach are a mix of both white- and blue-collar jobs.
 Overall, Vero Beach is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Vero Beach who work in sales jobs (15.33%), office and administrative support (10.51%), and food service (9.90%).
+There are especially a lot of people living in Vero Beach who work in sales jobs (13.01%), office and administrative support (12.61%), and management occupations (9.50%).

 Of important note, Vero Beach is also a city of artists.
 Vero Beach has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Vero Beach’s character.

 One of the nice things about Vero Beach is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.